fusionlanguage/fut/ci.md

 Also, you should avoid overflows, because wrapping of values to the specified range is _not_ guaranteed.

-There are aliases to the commonly used ranges:
+There are aliases for the commonly used ranges:

 * `byte` is `0 ..
 255`
 * `short` is `-32768 ..
 32767`